InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 #### Table per Concrete Type
 This will generate a table per each concrete type in the hierarchy and duplicate all of the properties from base types.
 This is by far the newest type of inheritance supported by EF.
+It can sometimes be quirky, so don't get discouraged if it doesn't work :)

 ```csharp
 modelBuilder.Entity<ClaimEntity>().UseTpcMappingStrategy().ToTable("Claims");